OwenWheatley/leetcode/solutions/0001_two_sum/README.md

 ### [1.
 Two Sum](https://leetcode.com/problems/two-sum/)
 ### Step-by-Step Breakdown of the Code

-This code solves the "two-sum" problem using a dictionary to store previously seen numbers and their indices as we iterate through the list.
-Here's how it works:

 1.  **Initialization**:

     -   A dictionary `thisdict` is initialized as an empty dictionary `{}`.
 This dictionary will store the numbers seen so far as keys and their corresponding indices as values.